BlankOn/irgsh-go/README.md

 Please prepare your GPG key for signing purpose and set it on env var.

+For builder, you need initialize the base.tgz first with `make irgsh-builder-init`

 Spin up redis as backend

 ```